Blue Mud Dauber Wasp

 Anyway, it is a Blue Mud Dauber, genus Chalybion.
 The metallic blue color is quite striking, and the elongated, very thin waist is very distinctive.

 While they are wasps, and they can sting, they are solitary wasps and don’t generally sting people except in extreme self-defense[1].
 They mainly save the stinging for the spiders that they catch to feed to their grubs.
-What they do is this: first, they build a tube out of mud.
+What they do is this: first, they find, refurbish, or build out of mud a tube about one-quarter of an inch in diameter (roughly 5 mm).
 Then, they go and find spiders that they ambush, and quickly sting just so.
 They don’t kill the spider outright, because then it will start to rot right away.
 Instead, they just paralyze it, which keeps it fresh[5].
-Depending on how big the spiders are, she’ll nab five or six of them and stuff them into the mud tube.
+Depending on how big the spiders are, she’ll nab five or six of them and stuff them into the tube.
 Then she’ll lay an egg on them, cap the tube off with more mud, and start stocking the next tube.
 The egg then hatches, and the grub eats the paralyzed spiders as it grows.
 Then, come around fall, it pupates and waits for spring, at which time it finishes, pops out of the nest, and flies off to do in some more spiders.
-It’s a lot of work for them to build the mud nests, so frequently they’ll just clean out a nest and start over, or take over the abandoned nests of other kinds of mud daubers, or sometimes just take advantage of tubular openings that they find[2].
+It’s a lot of work to build new nest tubes out of mud, so frequently they’ll just clean out an existing old nest and start over.
+They often take over the abandoned nests of other kinds of mud daubers (particularly nests of the related Black and Yellow Mud Dauber), or sometimes just take advantage of tubular openings that they find[2].

 Whether these wasps are good or bad to have around kind of depends on your opinion of spiders.
 I’ve read that they will actually prey on black widows, if that’s the sort of thing that concerns you.
 Around here, though, the spiders they eat are really the sorts of things I’d rather keep around.
 Their mud nests are kind of ugly, too, and make things awkward when you need to repaint buildings.